Salayna/Shrimp/README.md

 ## Install

-First you'll need to download or clone the sources of the project

 ### Just building a binary file

-To install it locally you can just run the following command `go build -o ./bin/shrimp`
+To install it locally you can just run the following command `go build -o ./bin/shrimp` after cloning the project sources

 ### global install